 This course includes detailed profiles of 15 common essential oils used with massage therapy:

 Bergamot, German Chamomile, Roman Chamomile, Clary Sage, Eucalyptus, Frankincense, Geranium, Ginger, Grapefruit, Lavender, Lemon, Mandarin, Sweet Orange, Peppermint, Rosemary

 What you Get:

-Advanced Massage Techniques is an NCBTMB and Florida approved provider.
+Advanced Massage Techniques is a Florida approved provider.
 State approvals can be found here.